A food allergy is type of immune response triggered by eggs, peanuts, milk, or some other specific food.

 A true food allergy is much less common.

-Any food can cause an allergic reaction, but a few foods are the main culprits.
+Any food can cause an allergic reaction.
 The most common food allergies are to:

 - Eggs (mostly in children)